 Reviews are important for identifying when previously set targets become impractical or irrelevant.
 A six-month review will enable any necessary amendments and changes to be made.

-The benefits of a praise and reward culture are clear when it comes to our students.
-Our staff deserve the same level of consideration, which school leaders can provide by being prepared to carry out appropriate and positive appraisals.
+The benefits of a praise-and-reward culture are clear when it comes to our students.
+Our staff deserve the same level of consideration.
+School leaders can provide by being prepared to carry out appropriate and positive appraisals.

 Specific